netlify-labs/oauth-example/README.md

 - Building a custom Netlify admin UI
 - Building Netlify Desktop Applications
 - Making an App that user's existing Netlify sites
+- Manage Netlify sites, new deployments, & other things from inside your third party application

 ## Setup